cwan42/42-Piscine/README.md

-Files are worked on actively and subject to changes at any time.
+Files may be worked on actively and are subject to changes at any time, unless specified as completed and correct

 Any errors are mine alone.